Baptist Union of Southern Africa: History

 The Baptist Union of Southern Africa has its origins in the first Baptist churches in Salem, Eastern Cape and in Grahamstown founded in 1823 by William Miller, an English Baptist pastor.
 The first ordained Baptist preacher to travel to South Africa was William Davies, who was sent by the Baptist Missionary Society in England.
 He arrived in 1832 and ministered in Grahamstown for a short period.
 Work in Kariega, about 16 miles from Grahamstown, began in 1834.
 A German settlement around 1860 brought the first German Baptist work led by Carsten Langheim.
 A German pastor, Carl H. Gutsche, baptized J. D. Odendall, who founded the first Dutch-speaking Baptist church in South Africa in 1886.
 The Baptist Union was founded in 1877 by four English-speaking churches and one German-speaking church.
 The South African Baptist Missionary Society was formed in 1892.
 Black Baptist churches united to form the Bantu Baptist Church in 1927, under the auspices of the South African Baptist Missionary Society.

+According to a census published by the association in 2023, it claimed 537 churches and 36,591 members.

+Schools

 In 1951, the Baptist Union establishes the Baptist Theological College of Southern Africa in Randburg and the Cape Town Baptist Seminary in 1974 in Cape Town.

-According to a denomination census released in 2020, it claimed 562 churches and 36,711 members.
+Missionary Organization

+The Convention has a missionary organization, Missions Board.

+Social programs

+It has a humanitarian organization, Deed of Love Ministry.

 Associations

-The Baptist Union of Southern Africa comprises a number of associations.
-Each association is made up of a number of autonomous local churches which prescribe to Christian tenets of belief and Baptist distinctives and hold voluntary membership with an association.
+The Baptist Union of Southern Africa comprises a number of associations and networks.
+Each association or network is made up of a number of autonomous local churches which prescribe to Christian tenets of belief and Baptist distinctives and hold voluntary membership with an association.